 The Residents' Survey included this statement and therefore all answers and comments were submitted with this information available.

 The first four criteria in the Core Strategy were strongly supported by residents (over 60% said very or fairly important).
-However, less than half supported rural exception housing and "exceptional quality/ innovative design", whilst just 10% were sympathetic to the needs of gypsies or travellers.
+However, less than half supported rural

 HOUSING POLICY - HSG-1